poljpocket/wordpress-docker/README.md

 ## Clean-up

 You can use one single installation of this repository for multiple runs of different archives.
 To clean up, stop the composition and clear the `backup`, `themes` and `plugins` folders.

-Also, remove the `files` and `database` volumes Docker created to have a clean slate again.
+If you are using default persistence (see above), remove the `files` and `database` volumes Docker created to have a clean slate again.

 ## Advanced usage